SS City of New York (1888): Development and design

 City of New York was designed for 540 first, 200 second and 1,000 steerage passengers.
 Her quarters were fitted with running hot and cold water, electric ventilation, and electric lighting.
-Her first class public rooms, such as library and smoking room, were fitted with walnut panels and her dining salon came with a massive dome that provided a natural light to the passengers.
+Her first class public rooms, such as library and smoking room, were fitted with walnut panels and her dining saloon came with a massive dome that provided a natural light to the passengers.

 Service history

+1888–1898

 On March 15, 1888, City of New York was christened by Lady Randolph Churchill.
 On August 1, she commenced her maiden voyage from Liverpool to New York City where she arrived on August 10.
 Among the prominent passengers on board for her first crossing was noted American politician and statesman James G. Blaine.
 Unfortunately, while achieving respectable crossings, she was unable to produce records.
 Her sister, City of Paris entered service in April 1889 and took the westbound Blue Riband a month later.
 That August, White Star commissioned the twin screw Teutonic followed the next year by Majestic and the Inman and White Star pairs took turns bettering each other's times.
 While City of Paris proved to be the fastest of the four, in 1892 City of New York was finally able to outrun her sister for the eastbound record.